Wesley (footballer, born 1980)

-Wesley Lopes da Silva (born 10 November 1980), known as Wesley, is a Brazilian former professional footballer who played as a striker.
+Wesley Lopes da Silva (born 10 November 1980), known mononymously as Wesley, is a Brazilian former professional footballer who played as a striker.
 Apart from his native country, he represented teams in Portugal, Spain, Switzerland, Romania, Saudi Arabia and Colombia.

 Wesley spent the most successful part of his career with Romanian club Vaslui between 2009 and 2013, netting 61 times to become the Liga I top foreign goalscorer.
 He went on to add three more goals to his record with a later spell at Politehnica Iași, before being surpassed by compatriot Eric de Oliveira in 2020.

-For his performances in the country, Wesley was also twice named the league's Foreign Player of the Year.
+For his performances in the latter country, Wesley was twice named the league's Foreign Player of the Year.
 He won his only team trophy, the Crown Prince Cup, with Saudi Arabian team Al-Hilal in 2013.

 Career

-He joined Penafiel who were then playing in the Liga de Honra on 14 August 2003.
+Wesley joined Penafiel who were then playing in the Liga de Honra on 14 August 2003.
 He scored 9 goals in his first season alongside Roberto who scored 20 goals and Hamilton dos Santos Júnior who scored 9 goals.
 This helped Penafiel top win promotion by finishing in third place.
 In his second season, he was the fourth top-scorer of the Portuguese Liga.
 He crossed the border to join La Liga newcomer Deportivo Alavés in August 2005.
 Wesley returned to Portugal in 2007 joining Paços Ferreira.
 In the 2007/08 season, he scored 11 goals.
 Wesley has moved to Leixões for the 2008/09 season.
 On 24 November Wesley announced in a press conference that he would be moving to the Dubai club Al-Wahda at the end of December.